-The production of spent fuel represents the final stage in the nuclear fuel cycle.
-The cycle begins with the mining of uranium ore, generally in the western United States.
-Once the uranium ore has been mined, it is then crushed, ground and chemically refined to produce a uranium compound known as yellowcake.
-The yellowcake is then taken to a conversion facility where it is converted to uranium hexafluoride ( $UF_6$ ).
-The $UF_6$ gas is enriched in the isotope uranium-235 by the gaseous diffusion process to obtain the desired fissile content.
-Chemical conversion of the enriched $UF_6$ changes its form from a gas to solid uranium dioxide ( $\text{UO}2$ ).
-The $\text{UO}2$ is then formed into ceramic pellets and encapsulated in a helium atmosphere within a zircaloy tube at a fuel fabrication facility to form fuel rods.
-Figure 3-1 is a schematic of a typical fuel rod assembly.
-Five fabrication facilities are located in the U.S., with three in the South.
+The disposal of spent fuel represents the final stage in the nuclear fuel cycle.
+The cycle begins with the mining of uranium ore, generally in the western United States.9 Once the uranium ore has been mined, it is then crushed, ground and chemically refined to produce a uranium compound known as yellowcake.
+The yellowcake is then taken to a conversion facility where it is converted to uranium hexafluoride (UF6).10 The UF6 gas is enriched in the isotope uranium-235 by the gaseous diffusion process to obtain the desired fissile content.11 Chemical conversion of the enriched UF6 changes its form from a gas to solid uranium dioxide (UO_2).
+The UO_2 is then formed into ceramic pellets and encapsulated in a helium atmosphere within a zircalloy tube at a fuel fabrication facility to form fuel rods.12 Figure 3-1 is a schematic of a typical fuel rod assembly.
+Five fabrication facilities are located in the U.S., with three in the South.13

-Fuel rods in typical commercial reactors range from 10.5 to 13 feet in length and are slightly over .5 inches in diameter.
-The rods are combined at the fabrication facility into a square unit known as a fuel assembly.
+Fuel rods in typical commercial reactors range from 10.5 to 13 feet in length and are slightly over .5 inches in diameter.14 The rods are combined at the fabrication facility into a square unit known as a fuel assembly.
 Each assembly can contain from forty-nine to two hundred and sixty-four rods.
 Figure 3-2 illustrates a typical fuel rod assembly.
 The number of rods in the assembly is dictated by the type of reactor design involved.

-Two basic types of commercial reactor designs exist in the U.S.: pressurized water reactors (PWR) and boiling water reactors (BWR).
-Currently, PWR fuel assemblies come in fuel rod arrays of 14 x 14, 15 x 15, 16 x 16 and 17 x 17.
-An average 17 x 17 PWR fuel assembly is made up of two hundred and sixty four rods and weighs approximately one-half ton.
-The BWR fuel arrays have evolved from 6 x 6 and 7 x 7 arrays to a new type of fuel assembly featuring a 9 x 9 array of fuel rods.
-This evolution occurred owing to developing technologies.
-A typical 8 x 8 BWR fuel assembly has sixty four rods and weighs approximately one quarter ton.
+Two basic types of commercial reactor designs exist in the U.S.15: pressurized water reactors (PWR)16 and boiling water reactors (BWR).17 Currently, PWR fuel assemblies come in fuel rod arrays of 14 x 14, 15 x 15, 16 x 16 and 17 x 17.18 An average 17 x 17 PWR fuel assembly is made up of two hundred and sixty four rods and weighs approximately one-half ton.19 The BWR fuel arrays have evolved from 6 x 6 and 7 x 7 arrays to a new type of fuel assembly featuring a 9 x 9 array of fuel rods.20 This evolution occurred owing to developing technologies.
+A typical 8 x 8 BWR fuel assembly has sixty-four rods and weighs approximately 600 pounds.21

 The variety of fuel assembly arrays is significant since their relative sizes (including dimension and length) will directly affect the capacity to store and transport such fuel owing to the limited capacity of the transport and storage casks.
-In addition, the level of radioactivity and heat generated will vary depending upon the configuration of the array and the type of reactor, i.e., PWR or BWR.
+In addition, the level of radioactivity and heat generated varies depending upon the configuration of the array, the type of reactor, i.e., PWR or BWR, and the length of time in the reactor.

 Throughout the nuclear fuel cycle, from mining to fuel assembly, the level of radioactivity is very low.
 However, once the fuel assemblies in the core of the reactor are allowed to undergo a self-sustaining nuclear fission reaction generating heat, the level of radioactivity increases significantly.
-In time, the assembly's capacity to maintain a controlled reaction and generate an adequate amount of heat for electric power generation is diminished to the point where it must be removed from the reactor, stored in a protected environment and replaced with fresh fuel.
+In time, the assembly's capacity to maintain a controlled reaction and generate an adequate amount of heat for electric power generation is diminished to the point where it must be removed from the reactor, stored in a protected environment and replaced with fresh fuel.22

-Even after a fuel rod is spent it contains a higher concentration of $\text{U}^{235}$ than natural uranium (1.4 percent rather than the .7 percent in natural uranium).
+Even after a fuel rod is "spent", or used, it contains a higher concentration of U^{235} than natural uranium (1.4 percent rather than the .7 percent in natural uranium).
 Fuel rods can thus be reprocessed to produce new fuel.
 Some commercial reprocessing was done at West Valley, New York from 1966-1972.
-A combination